CremaLuca/Lfn-stonks/project.md

 ### Computational problem

-Once the datasets are clean and parsed, we want to apply the different metrics algorithms we have seen, exploring the limits of the exact computations and the reachable levels of approximation.
+Once the datasets are clean and parsed, we want to apply some of the different metrics computation algorithms we have seen, exploring the limits of the exact computations and the reachable levels of approximation.

 ### Algorithms

-All the node-level metrics, network patterns and network clustering algorithms.
+Some of the node-level metrics, network patterns and network clustering algorithms.

 ## Intended experiments